Board of Directors

 Kenneth’s interests include collecting vintage shoes, homage watched, wok cooking, and using charcoal to burn his food.

-Sophie is an incoming 3L at the University of Toronto Faculty of Law and a summer student at Osler, Hoskin & Harcourt LLP.
+Sophie is an articling student at Osler, Hoskin & Harcourt LLP.
 Sophie completed her undergraduate degree in industrial engineering with High Honours at the University of Toronto.
 She had a wide range of professional experience across industries such as manufacturing, food and beverage, energy, and not-for-profit.

-At law school, Sophie is a dedicated peer mentor and recently received the Students’ Law Society Upper-Year Mentorship Award.
-She will lead the social activities for 1L Orientation 2022 and co-direct Law Follies, the U of T's premier (and only) revue.
+At law school, Sophie received the Students’ Law Society Upper-Year Mentorship Award for her passion in mentorship.
+She also led the social activities for 1L Orientation 2022 and co-directed Law Follies, the U of T’s premier (and only) revue.

 In her free time, Sophie enjoys exploring new restaurants, watching musicals, and playing badminton.

-Kate is a rising 2L at the Lincoln Alexander School of Law and the incoming Co-Chair of the Asia-Pacific Law Students’ Association.
-She is currently summering in Financial Inclusion & Banking Products (ESG) at Laurentian Bank and has previously co-oped at Grant Thornton LLP in assurance, tax, and consulting.
+Kate is a rising 3L at the Lincoln Alexander School of Law and the past Co-Chair and Director of Finance of the Asia-Pacific Law Students’ Association.
+She is currently summering at a boutique tax litigation firm and will be interning in-house at a major corporation in Winter 2024.
+Previously she has worked in ESG, assurance, tax, and consulting.

 Before law school she graduated with her Bachelor of Commerce Cooperative Education in Finance from Dalhousie University, earned her CSC®, and studied abroad at the National University of Singapore.
-During the year, she is involved with Pro Bono Ontario, Law Games, Jeux Du Commerce Central, the Lincoln Alexander Mooting Society, and works part-time at Local Investment Solutions.
-In her free time, Kate loves backpacking, running, climbing, taking care of her plants, and baking.
+During the year, she has been involved with Pro Bono Ontario, the Legal Innovation Zone, Law Games, the Canadian Association of Business Students.
+In her free time, Kate loves backpacking, crocheting, knitting, horticulture, and baking.